zakir19/StudySmart_140/README.md

 5. **View Task Completion**:
     - Once your task is completed, you can mark it as done or remove it from the list.

-- I have attach the drive link in that the video is shown how the app is work.
+- I have attach the drive link in that the video And Images also is shown how the app is work.
 - https://drive.google.com/drive/folders/1GV6vR-0Ku8Uh_dNasmmXN5HbBYv4oPcm?usp=drive_link